rancher/windows/docs/active-directory/group-managed-service-accounts/04-gmsa-in-kubernetes.md

 this issue the Kubernetes SIG developed a gMSA CRD and a mutating and validating web-hook.

 The new CRD is called a `GMSACredentialSpec`.
-This resource defines each attribute of the JSON formatted gMSA credential spec, and offers greater ease of management with almost no possibility of human error as it is a CRD which needs to only be defined once.
+This resource defines each attribute of the JSON formatted gMSA credential spec, and offers greater ease of management with almost no possibility of human error as it is a custom resource which needs to only be defined once.
 Each gMSA account can have one of these resources defined for it, and this resource can be used for many workloads at once.

 ```yaml
 # An Example of a GMSA Credential Spec Object